waynewu6250/ML_DL_Projects/README.md

 ---

 ### 4. Movie Bot with keras
-This is the nlp project completely done by self with data preprocessing and keras seq2seq model establishment. <br>
+This is the nlp project completely done by Ting-Wei Wu with data preprocessing and keras seq2seq model establishment. <br>

 Run `python train.py` to train the model on dataset preferably with gpu. <br>
 Run `python test.py` could interact with the bot with simple conversations which could be trained better with more computational sources. <br>